hejops/ffta-tas/progress.md

 # 4. Desert Peril

 1st allowed 111308
-will try for a 24 HP flan
+lowest flan HP i ever saw was 28 crits cannot do 2 damage so flan will have to be 2HKO, sadly

-COE, ANT easy 2CKO
+COE, ANT easy 2CKO with SS

 observations
 ```